Resilient Stories

 The Impact of Holiday Stress on Mental Health

-The holidays can take a toll on mental health, especially for those dealing with long periods of stress, loneliness, or grief.
+The holidays can take a toll on mental health, especially for those dealing with long periods of stress, depression, loneliness, or grief.
 Amid the festive gatherings, some individuals struggle with feelings of isolation or sadness, especially if they are far from loved ones or have recently experienced a loss.

 According to mental health experts, it’s crucial to prioritize self care during this time.
 This could involve taking breaks from the hustle and bustle, reaching out for support, or engaging in activities that promote relaxation.